 IPHRP is also weighted at the regional level, but biases below the regional level are minimised in IPHRP by the large sample size of the Valuation Office Agency (VOA) data.
-Rent officers aim to keep this sample representative within each broad rental market area by utilising various data sources (such as the census) and their local knowledge of the rental sector.
-Further information of the VOA data collection can be found within the article published in January 2015.
+Rent officers aim to keep this sample representative within each broad rental market area by using various data sources (such as the census) and their local knowledge of the rental sector.
+Further information of the VOA data collection can be found within the article published in January 2015, Improvements to the measurement of owner occupiers housing costs and private housing rental prices.

 As for methods, IPHRP takes a sample at the start of the year, which is followed for a year to calculate a price index, whereas Countrywide follows the properties they manage and calculates an average price.
-There are also some differences in the weights applied, although these have a minimal impact, as essentially both are derived from Department for Communities and Local Government data (more details on the weighing can be found in Section 3).
+There are also some differences in the weights applied, although these have a minimal impact, as essentially both are derived from Ministry of Housing, Communities and Local Government data (more details on the weighing can be found in Section 3).

-Figure 3: IPHRP and Countrywide occupied lets, percentage change over 12 months, January 2013 to September 2017
+Figure 3: Index of Private Housing Rental Prices and Countrywide occupied lets percentage change over 12 months, January 2013 to March 2018, UK

-Figure 3: IPHRP and Countrywide occupied lets, percentage change over 12 months, January 2013 to September 2017
+Figure 3: Index of Private Housing Rental Prices and Countrywide occupied lets percentage change over 12 months, January 2013 to March 2018, UK

-Source: Countrywide PLC and IPHRP
+Source: Countrywide PLC and Index of Private Housing Rental Prices